julwrites/ScriptureBot/README.md

 ## Code Guidelines

 ### Modules
-This framework aims to implement a lightweight and reusable set of modules.
+This framework aims to implement a lightweight and reusable set of packages.

-Nested modules are allowed, although not preferred, and the depth of nesting should be kept minimal.

-Module names fall into 4 core blocks, each prefixed by the module name.
-* Classes
+The framework may be treated as a tree of packages, each of which contains at least one of the following core blocks:
-* Utilities
+* Utilities - Utility functions, which are the main logic
-* Actions
+* Actions   - User-triggered functionalities, including states and interactions
-* Hooks
-e.g. module admin contains admin_classes, admin_utils, admin_actions, admin_hooks.
+* Hooks     - System-triggered functionalities which occur by cron job e.g. package admin can contain admin_classes, admin_utils, admin_actions, admin_hooks

-A module can contain specialized functionality and classes, but the 4 files that may be assumed to exist are only the 4 core blocks, with that naming scheme.
+Specialized functionality can be implemented within each package however the implementer likes, but external access to the package should be limited to the core files only.
+This means, for example, that although the admin package may contain other modules, external users should not assume these modules exist.

 ### Code
 We are using Python27 for this version of the framework.